d-e-s-o/test-fork/README.md

 - [Documentation][docs-rs]
 - [Changelog](CHANGELOG.md)

-A custom `#[test]` attribute that makes sure to run the test in a separate process.
+Custom attributes making sure a test is run in a separate process.
 Process separation can be useful in many contexts, including when testing interactions with necessarily process-global state (e.g., when working environment variables, when testing code that requires temporary user ID switching, or when adjusting the working directory).

 Usage
 -----